apoikola/connected-city/research-plan/connected-city.md

 In networks higher density of relationships (ties) facilitate the information flow and therefore it is suggested that population density, rather than population size would be at the root of the extraordinary nature of urban centers (Pan et al 2013).
 Population density is reasonably good proxy for the density of relationships which is harder to measure empirically.
 There is universal agreement on the fact that populations interact with one another less as the distance increases between them, but the exact relationship between these two variables is unclear (Scellato et al 2011).
 Denser urban areas (shorter distances between people and places) as well as better urban accessibility (less travel time also in the case of greater physical distances) make it easier and more probable to create relationships.
 What else contributes to the creation, number and quality of relationships?
 What kind of physical, social- and cultural arrangements and spaces bring people together and facilitate interaction?
 Is it possible to have really dense and busy streets that are actually poor in relationships?

 #### Data driven research of social interaction in cities
+In the contemporary society, our everyday activities create increasingly detailed digital traces scattered to databases managed by different organizations.
+This collection of digital records of personal data can be called "digital footprint", i.e. the trail of digital information created about us and by our actions.
+This digital footprint can tell a lot about the behaviour, characteristics and preferences of an individual and, provided it's accessible in digitally digestible, machine-readable form (Gencoglu et al 2015).
+There are two main classifications for digital footprints: passive digital footprints are collected without implicit and active involvement of data subject and active digital footprints that people deliberately create and share (Pew 2007).

 Traditional methods for capturing social networks - for example through surveys - are for practical reasons often limited in scope.
 Availability of computational tools and large-scale data sets, such as those automatically collected from mobile phone networks and social media sites provide researchers and developers new perspectives on people's daily behavior.
 Recently data driven approaches outside the computer science disciplines has gained popularity.
 Examples are computational sociology (Lazer et al 2009), social physics (Pentland, 2014) and digital humanities (Gold, 2012).

 Data driven approaches and network science can be used to study how ideas are flowing and how people are changing their behavior.
 Many aspects of human behavior are more related to the frequency of interaction and their position in the network than to the content of communication.
 In his book “Social physics” Pentland refers to Granovetter's well-known theory of weak ties (Granovetter, 1973).
 To get new ideas, you have to go outside your near community (strong ties) and meet different people in new situations (weak ties).
 People tend to bind strong ties to people who are similar and if you communicate only with similar people, same "truths" are circulated and repeated.